 Why I’m Going Vegan by Dr. Rahi’s Integrative Aesthetics™ Specialist

-Learn the benefits of going vegan by reading article by Dr. Rahi’s Integrative Aesthetics™ Specialist.
+The risk of cardiometabolic disorders, including obesity, type 2 diabetes mellitus, cardiovascular disease, and non-alcoholic fatty liver disease, is lowered by a vegan diet, according to numerous research.
+Learn more about the benefits of going vegan by reading article by Dr. Rahi’s Integrative Aesthetics™ Specialist.
 For more information, contact us at or simply schedule an appointment online!
 We serve patients from Beverly Hills, CA.

 Since my late teen’s I’ve been back and forth between being a Pescatarian (someone who eats dairy and fish) and vegetarian (someone who does not eat meat products but does eat dairy.)